robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 * Storage: Analytics info in Cassandra
 * Port:
   * 8081: REST API for querying analytics info
-  * 8090: introspec for debugging
+  * 8090: introspect for debugging

 #### Cassandra
 * Read: Read logs (UVEs can be read as format of log)